-Phones — and the social media and games and apps they contain — are basically dopamine slot machines, designed to keep people scrolling, liking, commenting, email-checking, and Fortniting.
+Phones — and the social media and games and apps they contain — are basically dopamine slot machines, designed to keep people scrolling, liking, commenting, and email-checking.
 The major thing they distract from?
-Relationships.
-In fact, the stranglehold that devices have on relationships has become so great it’s even been given its own name: “phubbing.”
-A portmanteau of “phone” and “snubbing,” the term is fairly self-explanatory and illustrates the nature of the problem pretty well.
-After all, a snub is a rude and dismissive gesture and the fact that couples are using the term to describe their partner’s choice of their device over quality time says a lot.
+Real human relationships.
+In fact, the stranglehold that cell phones have on relationships has become so great it’s even been given its own name: “phubbing.”
+A portmanteau of “phone” and “snubbing,” the term, while wholly strange to see written down and reminiscent of the not-so-distant act of “porn hubbing,” is fairly self-explanatory and illustrates the nature of the cell phone addiction pretty well.
+After all, a snub is a rude and dismissive gesture, and the fact that couples are using the term to describe their partner’s choice of their device over quality time says a lot.

-Texas-based marriage and family therapist Jim Seibold, PhD says that one trigger can be when device usage goes from intermittent to consistent and begins to cut in on family time.
+Texas-based marriage and family therapist Jim Seibold, Ph.D., says that one trigger can be when device usage goes from intermittent to consistent and begins to cut in on family time.
 He says that this can be a particular problem when one partner places a high value on spending quality time with the other.
 “When someone’s primary love language is quality time,” he says, “they will feel rejected and abandoned when their partner is spending too much time on their phone.”

 Lori Whatley, a licensed marriage and family therapist working out of Atlanta, also says that the argument can stem from a partner feeling undervalued in comparison to a device.
 “Once upon a time, partners had to contend with other love interests but now they must contend with the device, which can be much more intrusive due to its portability,” she says.
 “Competing with an electronic device is not easy.
 The addictive powers make it impossible at times.”

-What is the Short-Term Solution to Solve a Phubbing Argument?
+What Is the Short-Term Solution to Phubbing?